PaddlePaddle/PaddleDetection/docs/GETTING_STARTED.md

 - Training YOLOv3 with fine grained YOLOv3 loss built by Paddle OPs in python

-  In order to facilitate the redesign of YOLOv3 loss function, we also provide fine grained YOLOv3 loss function building in python code by common Paddle OPs instread of using `fluid.layers.yolov3_loss`, training YOLOv3 with python loss function as follows:
+  In order to facilitate the redesign of YOLOv3 loss function, we also provide fine grained YOLOv3 loss function building in python code by common Paddle OPs instead of using `fluid.layers.yolov3_loss`, training YOLOv3 with python loss function as follows:

   ```bash